selvajobin/Ex-02-Creating-a-Warehouse-Application-in-SalesForce.com/README.md

 ## RESULT:

-Thus, creating a Warehouse Application in SalesForce.com is successfully created.
+Thus, creating a Warehouse Application in SalesForce.com is successfully created